Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Details on the Testing Procedure of JSE

 We verify this argument empirically by comparing two versions of JSE: one with the equally weighted average for the test statistics (as presented in this paper), and one which uses a simple average.
 Figure \ref{fig:weighted_average_waterbirds} shows the results of applying these two versions of the JSE algorithm to the Waterbirds dataset.
 When the spurious correlation is high, the version with a simple average performs worse in terms of both overall and worst-group accuracy.

-\subsection{Adjusting for different difficulty in predicting labels}
+\subsection{Adjusting for Different Difficulty in Predicting Labels}

 A potential issue with comparing two BCE's is that it might be fundamentally harder to predict one set of labels over the other.
 Consider the example of distinguishing cows vs. penguins as given in the introduction.
-If it is much easier to predict the background than the animal type, then we might wrongly attribute main-task vectors to $\Zmt$.
+If it is much easier to predict the background than the animal type, then we might wrongly attribute spurious vectors to $\Zmt$.
 If the spurious concept is always easier to predict, then even if $\boldsymbol{v}$ represents the main-task features (e.g.~the animal shape), the vector might be attributed to the spurious concept subspace, since it has a lower binary cross-entropy for the spurious concept label than the main task label.
 To address this, we add the $\Delta$ term when testing for the second criterion mentioned in Section \ref{sec:testing}.
 By having a non-zero $\Delta$, we can account for the fact that one binary cross-entropy is always likely to be lower (or higher) than the other.

 This naturally leads to the question how one should determine $\Delta$.
 We provide a simple heuristic.
 First, we optimize \Eqref{eq:estimation} and obtain a first pair of spurious and main-task vectors, $\vhatsp, \vhatmt$.
 We compare the difference between these two orthogonal vectors through measuring the following: